 Webinar: Grant Writing for Translational Research: Approaches to Conventional and Alternative Funding, Plus Practical Tips for Strengthening Your Specific Aims or Proposal Summary

-This webinar will provide practical guidance on developing research proposals for both traditional and non-traditional funding sources.
-Three experts will share tips, tools, and resources to strengthen early grant-writing efforts, with ample time reserved for participant questions and answers.
+This webinar provides practical guidance on developing research proposals for both traditional and non-traditional funding sources.
+Three experts share tips, tools, and resources to strengthen early grant-writing efforts.

 Learning Objectives: